top of page

 Please keep old aligners in case we need to move back a one (or more) steps in your treatment.
 Bring your old aligners in to us.

-Eating with your Fixed Retainers
+Eating with your fixed Retainers

 You will need to be careful not to bite into anything too crunchy with your front teeth as you may shear the wire off.
 Please use your back teeth to chew crunchier foods.

-Cleaning your Fixed Retainer
+Cleaning your fixed retainer

 Clean the wire with your toothbrush as usual.
 Use teepee brushes to clean under the wire to avoid plaque build-up.